 There is a strong emphasis in this studio on careful preparation for important concerts or auditions.
 This includes presenting multiple try-out concerts in private homes.
 The aim is to help students refine their interpretations over time and to achieve consistency and confidence in their performing abilities.

-In addition to playing contemporary music by modern masters such as Copland, Ginastera, Kabalesky, Bartok, Prokofiev, and Barber, students from this studio have had significant interaction with living composers.
+In addition to playing contemporary music by modern masters such as Copland, Ginastera, Kabalesky, Bartok, Prokofiev, and Barber, students from the Kobler studio have had significant interaction with living composers.
 Two works (one written by the Honduran composer Jorje Mejia; the other by Minnesota-based composer Wynne-Anne Rossi) were premiered by Kobler students, both of whom were 13 years old.
 Other pieces by living composers include Gymnopedie by New York composer Bruce Lazarus, Black Earth by the Turkish pianist-composer, Fazil Say, and The Continuing Story of Counterpoint, a two-piano work by minimalist composer David Borden, which was played in a masterclass with the composer and a live dance concert.
-The entire studio played a masterclass with Robert Vandall in 2005 and students have recorded performances and received email critiques from composers Christopher Goldston, Wynne-Anne Rossi, and Robert Vandall.
+The entire studio played a masterclass with Robert Vandall in 2005, and a masterclass with Jeanine Yeager in 2016.
+Students have recorded performances and received email critiques from composers Christopher Goldston, Wynne-Anne Rossi, Christopher Olson, Jeanine Yeager, and Robert Vandall.

-Students in this studio are accustomed to leveraging their musical skills to advocate for a wide variety of causes.
+Students in the Kobler studio have leveraged their musical skills to advocate for a wide variety of causes.
 Several initiatives were started by students.
-For example, Eliza Oppenheim organized a benefit performance for the Therapeutic Riding Equestrian Center in 2013.
+Eliza Oppenheim organized a benefit performance for the Therapeutic Riding Equestrian Center in 2013.
 In 2008, Allegra Glinsky volunteered to teach piano for one year at the downtown Neighborhood Art House, which reaches underserved children.
 Other studio initiatives include:

 FOR HUMANITY.
-This studio spearheaded the Performathon, a 12-hour
+The Kobler studio spearheaded the Performathon, a 12-hour

 marathon of music which united players from all over the community, young